 Why 6-mark questions are different

-In AQA GCSE Biology, 6-mark questions are levels of response questions — they are not marked by counting up individual points.
+In AQA GCSE Biology, 6-mark questions are levels of response questions.
+They're not marked by counting up individual points.
 Instead, the examiner reads your whole answer and places it in one of three bands based on the overall quality of your response.
-This means that writing six isolated bullet points will not necessarily earn six marks.
+Writing six isolated bullet points won't automatically earn six marks.
 What earns top marks is a logical, well-organised answer that covers the key biology clearly and in sequence.

 How the mark bands work